 Lanai, charmingly known as the Pineapple Island, is the smallest publicly accessible Hawaiian Island.
-With only one small town, no traffic lights and a tiny airport, the remote island was once best known for being a pineapple plantation.
-However, Lanai has become one of the most beautiful retreats for travelers looking to enjoy blissful solitude, a few luxurious hotels and an abundance of delightful activities such as diving, whale-watching, horseback riding and world-class golfing.
+With only one small town and a tiny airport, people once only knew it for its pineapple plantation.
+However, the island of Lanai has become a beautiful retreat for travelers looking to enjoy blissful solitude.
+Lanai now offers luxurious hotels, diving, whale-watching, horseback riding and world-class golfing.

 The island of Lanai is roughly 18 miles wide at its furthest points and covers a total of 140 square miles.
 It faces Molokai across the Kalohi Channel and Maui across the Au’au Channel.
 There are only about 3,100 inhabitants.
 Many of the island’s roads are unpaved.

 King Kamehameha I had his favorite fishing place on the island.
 Settlers like Walter M. Gibson attempted to make it a Mormon colony in the 1870s and later a sugar plantation.
 But neither succeeded.
 But not until James Dole purchased most of the island and grew pineapples did the land become productive.
 He made it a part of the Hawaiian Pineapple Company, now Dole Food Company.
 In 1985, businessman David Murdock took control of the island.
 This was done as part of an acquisition of Castle and Cooke Corporation, which at the time owned Dole Foods.